openSUSE/news-o-o/_posts/2010-07-31-opensuse-weekly-news-issue-134-is-out.markdown

 ####  [The openSUSE Project welcomes Jos Poortvliet as new Community Manager](http://news.opensuse.org/2010/07/28/the-opensuse-project-welcomes-jos-poortvliet-as-new-community-manager/)

-"Weâ€™re proud to announce today that Jos Poortvliet will join the openSUSE project and Novell as openSUSE Community Manager starting on August 1.
-With Jos weâ€™ve found a leader with excellent community building experience combined with a very welcoming nature, many fresh, promising ideas and a strong drive to grow the openSUSE Project.
+"We’re proud to announce today that Jos Poortvliet will join the openSUSE project and Novell as openSUSE Community Manager starting on August 1.
+With Jos we’ve found a leader with excellent community building experience combined with a very welcoming nature, many fresh, promising ideas and a strong drive to grow the openSUSE Project.
 Jos holds a degree in Organisational Psychology from the University of Utrecht and has gained valuable experience in several professional roles ranging from Project Manager at KPN to Service Level Manager at Royal Bank of Scotland.
 Last but not least, Jos is a leading member of the KDE Marketing Team and has helped Akademy and the Gran Canaria Desktop Summit attract a vibrant and collaborative audience. (...)"

 ####  [SUSE Studio: SUSE Gallery launch](http://blog.susestudio.com/2010/07/suse-gallery-launch.html)